 Whether you fancy a sweet tea or something stronger (perhaps barrel-aged or bacon-infused?), there are plenty of places to try near the convention center.
 Pearlz Oyster Bar on Gervais Street is a casual seafood joint with a fresh raw bar serving Lowcountry and Gulf oysters.
 The locals will tell you it features some of the best cocktails and happy hour specials around.
 Another popular spot for fresh oysters is The Oyster Bar Columbia, where the oysters are shucked right in front of you.
 Try the Original Oyster Shooter - the bar's version of a Bloody Mary shooter served with a raw oyster (for a kick, try the jalapeño oyster shooter).

 To combine a cool art and nightlife experience, check out Art Bar where the dance floor is laden with robot statues and red pepper lights.
 Tin Roof, located beside the Music Farm Columbia concert venue, also has live music to go with its festive atmosphere and Mexican-inspired menu.
 For sports fanatics, hop right across the street from the CMCC to Hickory Tavern, featuring dozens of TVs for guests to catch up on the big game.
-Finally, beer connoisseurs can sample plenty of options at spots like World of Beer or Flying Saucer, which both have an impressive amount of drafts on tap.
+Finally, beer connoisseurs can sample plenty of options at spots like World of Beer which has an impressive amount of drafts on tap.

 Where to Eat